ULCSC/ULCSC.github.io/_posts/2025-02-26-Intermediate_Terminal_Commands.md

 words, incorrect formatting), please create an issue on the repo, or let one of the executives know.

-If you have an idea for a resource or page that could be useful, or you want to get involved with the club, please become a contributor!
-See more on that in the README.
+If you have an idea for a resource or page that could be useful, please make a pull request so it can be added to the site, see more detail in the README.